About the Association

 Purpose: The Heritage Hill Association formed in 1968 to stop a variety of urban renewal projects that would have demolished 75% of the neighborhood.
 Its purpose is to provide neighbors a way of collectively building a healthy, historically preserved community where people can live and work in a secure and stable environment.
 Issues include land use, safety concerns, preservation, parking and traffic, education and other quality of life issues.

-Meetings: Monthly HHA Board meetings are held the third Wednesday of the month at 7:00 PM at Mercy Health Saint Mary’s – Hauenstein Center, H1 Community Room, 220 Cherry Steet between Lafayette and Jefferson Avenue.
+Meetings: Monthly HHA Board meetings are held the third Wednesday of the month at 7:00 PM.
+Contact the office for location.
 Other issue and committee meetings are organized as needed.
-All HHA meetings are open to the public.
+Please contact the HHA office for meeting location if you would like to attend; all HHA meetings are open to the public.